michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - adj: unpleasantly stern
 - adj: sharply disagreeable; rigorous
 ### Family
-harsh: harshen, harsher, harshest, harshly, harshness+;harshen: harshened;harshness: harshnesses
+- harsh: harshen, harsher, harshest, harshly, harshness+
+- harshen: harshened
+- harshness: harshnesses
 ### Examples
 - They recommended harsher sentences for gun crimes and for the use of high-capacity magazines.
 - He quickly convened an inquiry into the death, which led to courts-martial, and banned the harsh techniques used at the prison.